-The Cortex system communicates through a network with the Tracking Hub.
+The Cortex system communicates through a network with Tracking Hub.
 This communication is time critical.
-Every delayed package is worthless for the Virtual Set and will result in a jitter.
+Every delayed package is worthless for the Virtual Set and results in a jitter.

 IMPORTANT!
 A separate tracking network between the computer running Tracking Hub and the Cortex machine is mandatory.